containers/podman-desktop/website/docs/installation/linux-install/index.md

 ## Installing Podman Desktop from a compressed tar file {#archive}

-Consider installing from an archive rather than [from Flathub](/docs/installation/linux-install), or [from a Flatpak bundle](/docs/installation/linux-install/installing-podman-desktop-from-a-flatpak-bundle) when:

-- You cannot use Flatpak.
-- You install in a restricted environment.
+When your environment forbids you installing from Flathub, consider installing from an archive.

 #### Prerequisites